(Major Code: 05131) (SIMS Code: 113622)

 Graduation Writing Assessment Requirement

-Complete one of the approved upper division writing courses (W) with a grade of C (2.0) or better.
+Passing the Writing Placement Assessment with a score of 10 or completing one of the approved upper division writing courses (W) with a grade of C (2.0) or better.
 See “Graduation Requirements ” section for a complete listing of requirements.

 (All preparation for the major in the business and language portions of this major must be completed, plus additional supplementary admissions criteria must be met, before enrolling in any upper division courses in Business Administration):